kaelzhang/node-typo/README.md

 `typo` is an extendable template engine designed for the future:

 - featured with `Promise` and `async/await`.
-- powerful custom sync/async helpers.
+- powerful custom sync/async directives(helpers).

 ## Install